Who we are

 MGNREGA Employment

 This Report was prepared using data available in the public domain.
-The analysis is based on data from Five Financial Years: 2019-20 to 2023-24.
-In this report, we present the State level details of Employment generated, Wage Expenditure, NMMS and ABPS.
+The analysis is based on data from two Financial Years: 2023-24 and 2024-25.
+In this report, we present the State level details of Employment generated.

 MGNREGA Employment

 This Report was prepared using data available in the public domain.
-The analysis is based on data from Five Financial Years: 2019-20 to 2023-24.
-In this report, we present the National level details of Employment generated, Hardships and Deletions, Wage Payment delays.
+The analysis is based on data from Three Financial Years: 2022-23 to 2024-25.
+In this report, we present the National level details of Employment generated, Deletions and ABPS.

 Updates